Ayush-Poddar-2003/TUTORIALS/JAVA/23_JDBC.md

 source of data.
 - The JDBC driver establishes the interaction between the data source and the application.
-- When a query is sent data source, the reply of those sent queries is sent directly to the user.
+- When a query is sent data source, the reply  is sent directly to the user.
 - The source of data can be located on a different machine, and that machine is connected to the user machine following a client-server paradigm.
 - Machine which is sending the query is the client